What Makes Roman Pizza al Taglio So Irresistible

 Add a supplì on the side — that iconic deep-fried rice ball with a savoury ragù and melted mozzarella center — and you’ve got the makings of a perfect Roman lunch.
 See our favourite Roman places to eat!

-If you're craving pizza al taglio, our favourite food tours in Rome will show you the best places to grab a delicious slice of this iconic Roman pizza.
+If you're craving pizza al taglio, these beloved food tours in Rome will show you the best places to grab a delicious slice of this iconic Roman pizza.

 Within this webpage there are some affiliate links for products and services.
 For more details click here.